OmShende26/Assignment-7/README.md

 ## Name: Om Vijay Shende
 ## Roll No: CE22B083

+--Assignmen 7.ipynb: Contain the notebook that performs multi-class model selection using ROC and Precision-Recall curves, focusing on a land cover classification task.
+-- README.md : Contains detailed information related to this repository

 ***

 # Assignment 7: Multi-Class Model Selection Using ROC and PR Curves

-This repository contains a Jupyter notebook that performs multi-class model selection using ROC and Precision-Recall curves, focusing on a land cover classification task.

 ## Features